SAMKE-glitch/Daft_codes/sn1/sn2/projects/samke/README.md

-# First Python/Django project internshi[p
+# First Python/Django project internship

+# Just testing the git staging on vs code, and again